 - Start to think about your goals, and talk with your family about what you would like to accomplish in terms of applying permaculture design strategies to your living environment.

 (Side note: Don’t get distracted by internet trolls!
 They’re everywhere, and sadly, prevalent in almost all of the online permaculture forums.
-For an incomplete list of troll-free, welcoming and informative facebook groups that will get you started, go here.)
+For a list of troll-free, welcoming and informative facebook groups that will get you started, go here.)

 Relevant Links and Resources